-The H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta, Georgia, invites applications for endowed chair positions in the areas of health systems engineering (Virginia C. and Joseph C. Mello Chair) and supply chain management (Manhattan Associates/Dabbiere Chair and James C. Edenfield Chair).
+The H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta, Georgia, invites applications for endowed chair positions in the area of supply chain management (Manhattan Associates/Dabbiere Chair and James C. Edenfield Chair).

 Successful candidates will be internationally recognized researchers who lead independent research programs at the cutting edge of their field.
 They will have a strong desire and a demonstrated ability to attract external funding, facilitate corporate relationships, and provide leadership within the school, Georgia Tech, and the professional community.
 Candidates are also expected to demonstrate an exceptional commitment to the teaching and mentoring of a diverse student body.
 Along with undergraduate and graduate teaching, each position requires a balance of research and service responsibilities.
 Expectations of holding an endowed appointment include providing an annual stewardship report coordinated by the school's Development Office and building and maintaining a relationship with the donor(s) as appropriate.

 Georgia Tech is a top-ranked public research university situated in the heart of Atlanta, a diverse and vibrant city with great economic and cultural strengths.
 The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities.
 Georgia Tech prides itself on its technology resources, collaborations, high-quality student body, and its commitment to diversity, equity, and inclusion (DEI).
 Georgia Tech has policies to promote a healthy work-life balance.